openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/values.md

 To maintain diversity, inclusivity and equity within this community, we as members, contributors, and leaders pledge to empower each other to contribute.
 Through our actions, we ensure a harassment-free experience for everyone regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion or sexual identity and orientation.
 We pledge to make our community open, welcoming, diverse, inclusive, and healthy.

 We recognize that our efforts will need to evolve.
-We pledge to continuously improve, self-reflect, and listen to maintain the diverse and inclusive community that is essential for the advancement of science and for meeting the challenges of our our complex world.
+We pledge to continuously improve, self-reflect, and listen to maintain the diverse and inclusive community that is essential for the advancement of science and for meeting the challenges of our complex world.

 ## Our Commitment to Diversity, Equity and Inclusion

-Examples of behavior that contributes to creating a positive environment include:
+Behaviors that help create a positive environment include:

-- Using welcoming and inclusive language
+- Use welcoming and inclusive language
-- Being respectful of differing viewpoints and experiences
+- Be respectful of differing viewpoints and experiences
-- Gracefully accepting constructive criticism
+- Gracefully accept constructive criticism
-- Focusing on what is best for the community
+- Focus on what is best for the community
-- Showing empathy towards other community members
+- Show empathy towards other community members

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behavior include:

 - The use of sexualized language or imagery and unwelcome sexual attention or advances
 - Trolling, insulting/derogatory comments, and personal or political attacks